Gateway Scholarship for U.S. Residents

-Applicants must meet the following academic eligibility criteria to qualify for a scholarship resulting in a 50% reduction in tuition for the first term of study at HTIC:
+Applicants must meet the following academic eligibility criteria to qualify for a tuition scholarship of up to 50% for the first term of study at HTIC:

 - Meet all Associate in Arts degree admission criteria